-Notes:
+Notes

-- 1. The above rates include sleep-in staff.
-The number of staff to cover a sleep in must be sufficient to meet the needs of the Residents'.
-However, if the core service level for the home is to provide a waking night member of staff then a payment of £89.20 per night will be added to the appropriate rate, divided between the number of Residents' who share each waking night member of staff. - 2.
+- The above rates include sleep-in staff.
+The number of staff to cover a sleep in must be sufficient to meet the needs of the Residents.
+However, if the core service level for the home is to provide a waking night member of staff then a payment of £94.55 per night will be added to the appropriate rate, divided between the number of Residents who share each waking night member of staff. - 2.
 Where a sleep in member of staff is provided as part of the core service, this member of staff is available to be woken up to three times a night to provide any part of the Service. - 3.
 The above rates apply for 52 weeks of the year.
 There will be no additional charge for bank holidays - 4.
-The above rates include the provision of appropriate activities during the day, seven days a week, to meet the outcomes identified in Resident's care plans as specified by the Care Manager. - 5.
-FNC will be added to the above for a nursing care placement. - 6.
-Ratios are presented as staff: Residents
+The above rates include the provision of appropriate activities during the day, seven days a week, to meet the outcomes identified in Residents' care plans as specified by the Care Manager. - 5.
+FNC will be added to the above for a nursing care placement - 6.
+Ratios are presented as staff:Residents

-Additional service elements
+Additional Service elements

-Where additional service elements are required, the following rates will apply when the Care Manager has specified the requirements to meet the needs in the Resident's care plan, where these are over and above that expected within the core service.
+Where additional service elements are required the following rates will apply when the Care Manager has specified the requirements to meet the needs in the Resident's care plan, where these are over and above that expected within the core service.
 The rate for an additional service element will be shared between all the Residents using it.
 These additional service elements will be subject to ongoing monitoring.

-Convert sleep-in to waking night: £89.20 per staff member Additional waking night: £126.76 per staff member Additional sleep-in: £38.24 per staff member 1:1 support: £12.73 per hour 2:1 support: £25.47 per hour
+a.
+Convert sleep-in to waking night: £94.55 per staff member

+b.
+Additional waking night: £134.37 per staff member

+c.
+Additional sleep-in: £40.53 per staff member

+d.
+1:1 support: £13.49 per houre.
+2:1 support: £27 per hour

 These rates apply 52 weeks of the year.
-There will be no additional payment for weekends or bank holidays etc.
+There will be no additional payments for weekends or bank holidays etc.